TakingItCasual/easymc/docs/getting_started.rst

     ec2mc servers check

-If the previous steps were done correctly, the script will output a "access key verified" notification.
+If the previous steps were done correctly, the script will output a "access key validated" notification.

 Upload the default AWS setup included with the script with the following command::